How to tackle your first log home addition.

 That depends on a number of factors, including your building site, design of both your existing home and the proposed addition, and your budget.
 Because both options will likely affect the structure of your existing home, it’s important to discuss them with an architect, structural engineer or general contractor prior to construction.

-One of the first considerations is how your existing home and foundation will carry the added weight.
+When adding on to a log home, one of the first considerations is how your existing home and foundation will carry the added weight.
 An architect, engineer or builder will first look at your proposed addition to determine how it will be supported, which may rule out certain possibilities either logistically or financially.

 Most foundations can handle the weight of a second level without much modification.
 A simple addition could consist of adding a couple dormers to turn attic space into usable square footage, which should keep demolition and cost reasonable.
 (It’s more costly to remove the entire roof and add a full second story because you pay both to demolish a perfectly good roof and then replace it.)